Justus and Pastor

 Justus and Pastor (Iustus et Pastor; died c.
 304), venerated as Christian martyrs, were two schoolboy brothers (Justus was 13 years old, Pastor less than 9) who were killed for their faith during the Diocletian Persecution.
-The boys are today considered the patron saints of Alcalá.
+The boys are today considered the patron saints of Alcalá de Henares.
 They are mentioned by the Christian poet Prudentius.

 Martyrdom

 After the imperial proclamation was made public in Complutum, Justus and Pastor, were at school.
 Stimulated by their desire to give their lives for Jesus Christ, they chucked the tablets they used for writing and ran to Dacianus’ residence to bear witness of their faith to the point of martyrdom, despite their young age.
 They confessed to Dacianus that they were Christians and were reluctant to sacrifice to idols.
 He tried to win them over with gifts, but he was unable to persuade them.
-They were viciously flogged for denouncing the Roman religion and later beheaded outside the Spanish city of Alcalá de Henares (known in Roman times as Complutum).
+They were viciously flogged for denouncing the Roman religion and later beheaded in a place recorded in local tradition as the Campus Laudabilis outside Complutum, on the site of current-day Alcalá de Henares, Spain.

 Veneration

 Relics believed to be those of Justus and Pastor were discovered in the 8th century and taken to Huesca.
 In 1568, they were brought back to Alcalá de Henares and interred beneath the high altar of the city's Cathedral-Magistral of Saints Justus and Pastor (known familiarly as the Catedral de los Santos Niños).
-Constructed between 1497 and 1514, the ancient cathedral is still in daily use, and the saints' tomb is accessible to the public.
+Constructed between 1497 and 1514, the building is still in daily use, and the saints' tomb is accessible to the public.

 The Basilica of Saints Justus and Pastor in Barcelona was erected in the 16th century in the Gothic style.

 Narbonne Cathedral located in the town of Narbonne in southern France is also dedicated to Justus and Pastor.